 Having lived and breathed all the feelings that come with sleep difficulty and sleep deprivation first hand.
 I know how it absolutely permeates every aspect of our lives.

 I started out on my sleep journey learning about the traditional ‘sleep training’ model, where intervention is based on a behavioural model, assuming that the sleep difficulty stems from a behavioural problem.
 What I soon discovered, through personal experience, meeting some amazing professionals and study, is that this is not always the case.
 Sleep difficulty is very often the ‘symptom’, not the underlying problem.
-To fix the problem you have to look at the why, which is where my training as a health professional in both paediatric feeding and sleep comes into play.
+To fix the problem you have to look at the why which is where my training as a health professional in both paediatric feeding and sleep comes into play.

 As an OT my view is that sleep is an essential occupation for both parents and children.
-When we sleep well, we are more likely to be able perform all our occupational roles (parent, wife, employee, friend, son, daughter, community member) to the best of our abilities.
+When we sleep well, we are more likely to be able to perform all our occupational roles (parent, wife, employee, friend, son, daughter, community member) to the best of our abilities.
 It lays the foundations for our children’s development, mental and physical health.
 Sleep is just as important as physical exercise and nutrition; it is a biological imperative, not a luxury.
-Which is why a strongly believe there should be no guilt or anxiety around asking for help.
+This is why a strongly believe there should be no guilt or anxiety around asking for help.
 Don’t feel ‘selfish’ for wanting more sleep for you or your child, you are simply setting up great foundations for optimal health.